starksm64/NativeRaspberryPiBeaconParser/README.md

 The full list of command line options that the native scanner supports are:

 	USAGE:

+       ./NativeRaspberryPiBeaconParser/Debug/src2/NativeScannerBlueZ  [-Z] [-K]
-	   NativeScannerBlueZ  [-Q] [-A] [-S] [-B <int>] [-C <int>] [-P <MsgPublisherTypeConstraint>] [-D
+                                            [-Q] [-A] [-S] [-B <int>] [-C
+                                            <int>] [-P
+                                            <MsgPublisherTypeConstraint>] [-D
-                                    <string>] [-t <string>] [-b <string>]
+                                            <string>] [-W <int>] [-t <string>]
-                                    [-p <string>] [-u <string>] [-c
+                                            [-b <string>] [-p <string>] [-u
+                                            <string>] [-c <string>] [-d
-                                    <string>] [-d <string>] -H <string> -s
+                                            <string>] [-H <string>] -s <string>
-                                    <string> [--] [--version] [-h]
+                                            [--] [--version] [-h]

     Where:

+       -Z,  --analzyeMode
+         Run the scanner in a mode that simply collects beacon readings and reports unique beacons seen in a time window

+       -K,  --skipHeartbeat
+         Don't publish the heartbeat messages.
+Useful to limit the noise when testing the scanner.

        -Q,  --useQueues
          Indicate that the destination type is a queue.
 If not given the default type is a topic.

        -A,  --asyncMode
          Indicate that the parsed beacons should be published using async delivery mode

        -S,  --skipPublish
          Indicate that the parsed beacons should not be published

        -B <int>,  --batchCount <int>
          Specify a maxium number of events the scanner should combine before sending to broker; default 0 means no batching

        -C <int>,  --maxCount <int>
          Specify a maxium number of events the scanner should process before exiting; default 0 means no limit

        -P <MsgPublisherTypeConstraint>,  --pubType <MsgPublisherTypeConstraint>
-	    Specify the MsgPublisherType enum for the publisher implementation to use; default PAHO_MQTT
+         Specify the MsgPublisherType enum for the publisher implementation to use; default AMQP_QPID

        -D <string>,  --hciDev <string>
          Specify the name of the host controller interface to use; default hci0

+       -W <int>,  --analyzeWindow <int>
+         Specify the number of seconds in the analyzeMode time window

        -t <string>,  --destinationName <string>
          Specify the name of the queue on the MQTT broker to publish to;
          default beaconEvents

        -b <string>,  --brokerURL <string>
          Specify the brokerURL to connect to the MQTT broker with; default tcp://localhost:1883

        -p <string>,  --password <string>
          Specify the password to connect to the MQTT broker with

        -u <string>,  --username <string>
          Specify the username to connect to the MQTT broker with

        -c <string>,  --clientID <string>
          Specify the clientID to connect to the MQTT broker with

        -d <string>,  --rawDumpFile <string>
          Specify a path to an hcidump file to parse for testing

        -H <string>,  --heartbeatUUID <string>
-	    (required)  Specify the UUID of the beacon used to signal the scanner heartbeat event
+         Specify the UUID of the beacon used to signal the scanner heartbeat event

        -s <string>,  --scannerID <string>
          (required)  Specify the ID of the scanner reading the beacon events

        --,  --ignore_rest
          Ignores the rest of the labeled arguments following this flag.

        --version
          Displays version information and exits.

        -h,  --help
          Displays usage information and exits.

 ### Run the scanner using the text output from hcidump as input